 Program Philosophy and Benefits

-At Cedar Crest Hospital, we are committed to providing evidence-based, quality behavioral healthcare for children, adolescents, adults, older adults, and military personal who are struggling with PTSD.
+At Cedar Crest Hospital & Residential Treatment Center, we are committed to providing evidence-based, quality behavioral healthcare for children, adolescents, adults, older adults, and military personal who are struggling with PTSD.
 Our inpatient program provides intensive psychiatric care designed to stabilize a person who is in crisis and in need of a caring, safe environment.
 We will create an individualized treatment plan for each one of our patients, always going the extra mile to ensure that all who come to us are secure and supported long after they have left our program.

 When you come to us for help, you’ll be immediately evaluated for safety and undergo a number of evaluations that will help steer your course of treatment.
 Our medical evaluation will allow us to diagnose and treat any medical conditions you may be suffering from and evaluate and treat the severity of any suicidal acts.
 The psychological evaluation can help us diagnose any mental health disorders you’re facing and begin treatment for these disorders.
 We’ll use the results of your evaluations to create an individualized treatment plan that will meet all of your needs.